Moose-Man/COMP2042_CW_efymf5/README.md

 - removed previous buttons, program is totally reliant on Main Menu buttons now
 - main menu appears on program start up, with start game, load save, and exit buttons, all of which act exactly as you might think

+turned ball into a shuriken, and added spinning feature, making it spin instead of staying static

 can access main menu from loss and win screens now after refactoring Score.java to accommodate more

 can restart from win screen now